Chathu1985/GIS-Based-Agricultural-Suitability-Assessment/data/data_description.md

 - Clipped to the AOI boundary
 - Used as a zonal layer for statistical summarisation

-> **Note:** Boundary data may be subject to usage restrictions.
-Obtain directly from the Survey Department of Sri Lanka or an authorised data provider.
+> **Note:** Boundary data is publicly available via HDX.
+Search for "Sri Lanka GN Division boundaries" at [data.humdata.org](https://data.humdata.org/).

 ---